Improving ties between Egypt and Hamas unsettle Palestinian politics

 "These measures serve as a message of assurance to the Egyptian side," Tawfiq Abu Naeem, the Hamas-appointed head of security services in Gaza, told reporters.

-Since then, Hamas officials have returned to Cairo for more talks.
-Sources say Hamas wants Egypt to open its Rafah crossing for longer and to increase energy supplies and imports.
+Sources with knowledge of the talks said Hamas wants Egypt to open its Rafah crossing for longer and to increase energy supplies and imports.

 Egypt wants information on "radical elements" entering and leaving Gaza and help with tracking Islamic State-affiliated militants attacking Egyptian forces in northern Sinai.